ovidiujordache/DAV_CA1/README.md

 Conversely, at the decline of the Celtic Tiger around 2008-2009, the Samuel Beckett Bridge was built, showcasing another masterpiece from Santiago Calatrava.
-Aiming to find an index to show the relationship between Economy, Crime, Unemployment, Poverty, College Admissions, Culture
+Aiming to find an index to show the relationship between Economy, Crime, Unemployment, Poverty, College Admissions, Culture and Art

+Hypothesis in laymen terms:
+ When poverty strikes, individuals face two options: the quick route of turning to crime to make ends meet, or the slower, more sustainable route through culture and education.
+ Both choices reflect personal decisions within society, rather than being driven primarly by a collective moral force.
+Clearly  "personal decisions" involve additional context,influenced by various factors(upbringing, educational background), which are beyond the scope of this report.